4:44 - Thank You, JAY-Z (Again)

 “Do you fools listen to music or do you just skim thru it?” – 🐐

 4:44 is PERFECT, and that's not hyperbole; in an age where perception sells, the music on this album surpasses the hype.
-I am not surprised JAY-Z, the most important artist in my lifetime, delivered a perfect album.
+I am not surprised JAY-Z, the most important artist in my lifetime delivered a perfect record.
 However, I am in awe of the fact I know how great JAY-Z is, but yet he can still leave me in awe.

 To label 4:44 as the album JAY-Z decided to “grow up” is bullshit.
 When has JAY-Z ever made little nigga music?
 My issue with how this album is being “reviewed” is two-fold:

-2. Imagine creating a beautiful piece of art, giving pieces of yourself to strangers you’ll never meet, but who you know & love because you’re speaking for them & to them, just to have someone who had nothing to do with creating said art give you their thoughts & make their opinion the finality of your artistic endeavor…fuck outta here!
+2. Imagine creating a beautiful piece of art, giving parts of yourself to strangers you’ll never meet, but who you know & love because you’re speaking for them & to them, just to have someone who had nothing to do with creating said art give you their thoughts & make their opinion the finality of your artistic endeavor…fuck outta here!
 Music is subjective, who are you & why do your ears matter more than the people who care, feel, listen & think because of it?
 Art is never-ending, I was 23-years-old when American Gangster dropped, and by no means was I in a place in life to relate to anything JAY-Z was rapping about.
-10 years later, and I’m just now starting to fully experience what those words actually mean.
+Ten years later, and I’m just now starting to experience what those words mean entirely.
 I post Hov lyrics whenever I’m on social media because his words are that important to me & help reaffirm that I’m not alone or crazy in the way I feel & think.
 The funny thing is, people will “review’ music but have no fucking clue what an artist is talking about.
-JAY-Z is so great that he has the ability to be 10, 15, 20 years ahead; I guess you can call that…The Gift & The Curse.
+JAY-Z is so great that he can be 10, 15, 20 years ahead; I guess you can call that…The Gift & The Curse.

 This isn’t a review; this is a thank you to JAY-Z for making me feel & think, again.
 At I time where I was feeling the most uninspired I’ve felt in years, 4:44 was right on time.
 Thank you, JAY-Z…I hope everyone read that in Hov’s voice when the album starts, and he says, “Kill Jay Z…”

 Mothers, but more specifically, Black mothers always shoulder mad shit in silence, and are known to Smile while “holding it down.”
-Moms are usually a person’s soft spot, and as adults with better perspective we start to really understand what our moms went thru to not only help us survive, but strive.
+Moms are usually a person’s soft spot, and as adults, with the better perspective, we start to understand what our moms went thru to not only help us survive but strive.
 I don’t care about much outside of making sure my family is proud of me & taken care of, but in the process of doing so, I can’t forget to make sure they understand I’m proud of them, for not only taking care of me but because they are who they are.
 So I can appreciate Hov being proud of his mother living her truth.
-Also, I appreciate the dig at the leather Lugz wearing DJ.
+Also, I love the dig at the leather Lugz wearing DJ.

 Speaking of which, “FUCK ALL THIS PRETTY SHAWN CARTER SHIT, NIGGA…HOV!”
-Oh my motherfucking God, Bam is “a mood” as the kids say.
+Oh, my motherfucking God, "Bam" is “a mood” as the kids say.
 With respects to my empathic ways, my ego & soul were filled with joy listening to this song.
-This chune is for everybody who had enough of other people thinking they got something on them.
-This chune is for 30+ year-old dudes who wear their shorts above their knees & sneakers with no socks, and who did the impossible, then did it twice.
-This chune is a reminder for everyone to pump their brakes & remember they ain’t built like that.
+This tune is for everybody who had enough of other people thinking they got something on them.
+This tune is for 30+-year-old dudes who wear their shorts above their knees & sneakers with no socks, and who did the impossible, then did it twice.
+This tune is a reminder for everyone to pump their brakes & remember they ain’t built like that.
 Just because a person evolves & matures doesn’t mean they forgot all the shit they had to evolve & mature from.
-Bam is “…do not bark up that tree, that tree will fall on you…” music.
-Hov even took time out to reinforce some advice that I’ve been following for a few years now, “…just don’t be too nice to niggas, just set the price on niggas, and live your life, my nigga…” I’m huge on the actuality of things, and when Hov said, “…we the only ones really movin’ like y’all say y’all do…” I knew he was talking to for me.
+"Bam" is “…do not bark up that tree, that tree will fall on you…” music.
+Hov even took time out to reinforce some advice that I’ve been following for a few years now, “…just don’t be too nice to niggas, just set the price on niggas, and live your life, my nigga…” I’m huge on the actuality of things, and when Hov said, “…we the only ones movin’ like y’all say Y'all do…” I knew he was talking to for me.

-Moonlight is so dope because of all the entendres Hov plays with.
-Sarcasm & wittiness are second languages to me.
+"Moonlight" is so dope because of all the entendres Hov plays with, and sarcasm & wittiness are second languages to me.
 Very few things on earth are better than sarcastic/asshole Hov or Alain.

 I’ve made peace with the fact that I won’t be important until I’m gone, that’s just the way the cookie crumbles for people with foresight.
 I said this on March 9th while thinking about the impact Biggie still has on the world 20 years after his death.
-Legacy is something you can’t really quantify with numbers; it’s energy, a feeling, and an influence that lasts decades, if not generations.
+"Legacy" is something you can’t quantify with numbers; it’s energy, a feeling, and influence that lasts decades, if not generations.
 So for Hov to end this album with this song, he made me feel like everything I do, feel & think are on point.
-How is it that a person I’ve never met is able to speak directly to my soul?
+How is it that a person I’ve never met can speak directly to my soul?

 Thank you, JAY-Z for the affirmations, the creative inspiration, and the transparency in your art.
 Thank you.
 Thank you.
 Thank you.
 You’re…far…too…kind.
 You helped me see my way thru it, again.